crypto-org-chain/cronos-docs/ambassadors/essential-links-and-info.md

 ### Networks you’ll hear about

-* [Cronos EVM](https://docs.cronos.org): Cronos EVM is an Ethereum-compatible blockchain built with the Cosmos SDK and integrated with IBC. &#x20;
+* [Cronos EVM](https://docs.cronos.com): EVM-compatible, built with Ethermint/Cosmos SDK; launched Nov 8, 2021. &#x20;
-* [Cronos POS](https://docs.cronos-pos.org/): Cronos POS is the foundational blockchain of the Cronos ecosystem.
+* [Cronos POS](https://cronos-pos.org/wallets): Cosmos chain optimized for payments/consumer use cases.

 A lot more info can be found in the other section of these Docs or by following the links above.